-The course addresses the environmental and societal impacts of the discipline by studying international agreements such as the Kyoto Protocol, the Paris Agreement and the Basel Convention.
-It examines how these regulations affect multinational companies, in terms of compliance costs, operational changes, risk management and market opportunities.
+The course addresses the environmental and societal impacts of the discipline by studying international agreements such as the Paris Agreement and the international carbon markets.
+It examines how the regulations enforced following the Paris agreement and the cap-en-trade system affect multinational companies, in terms of compliance costs, operational changes, risk management, market opportunities and carbon taxation.
 The course highlights the ethical responsibilities of businesses and encourages them to adopt sustainable and innovative practices.
 Case studies of large multinational companies are also analyzed to illustrate these concepts.

-Asse ssmen t / Fee dback
+Assessment / Feedback

 Element noté 1 2 3 4 5 6 7 8 9 10 11 12 13 14

 Type d'épreuve Continuous assessment Continuous assessment Continuous assessment Presentation End of term exam

 Nbre heure si examen écrit 1.0 1.0 1.0 2.0

 2nd session true

 Coefficient 15.0 15.0 15.0 20.0 35.0